-- Silver color: Beautiful silver color means good that they are processed while fresh and contain plenty of flavor and nutrition.
+- Silver color: Beautiful silver color means good as they were processed while fresh and contain plenty of flavor and nutrition.
 If it turns yellow, it is oxidized, and the flavor has decreased.

 - No cracks on the belly: The belly may crack during the manufacturing process, and the umami may flow from there.
 So better to pick niboshi with smooth berries.

 Where to Buy

-You can find it at an Asian grocery store or an online store.
+You can find it at Asian grocery stores or online.
 If you live in the US, you can find it on Amazon.com: Nagasaki Dried Sardines.

-You can also substitute it with a dashi granular type to save time.
+You can also substitute it with a granular type of dashi to save time.

 Let me walk you through how to make it.
 You can also watch this video.

-- Remove head and gut of niboshi: Take the head and gut (the black part in the belly) out and cut down the smell and bitterness, and the taste better.
+- Remove the head and guts of niboshi: Take the head and guts (the black part in the belly) out to cut down the smell, and bitterness and to improve the overall taste.
 If you want to save time, you can use it as it is.

 - Bring to a boil: Put niboshi and water in a pot and bring to a boil.